kruchkamgar/NHL_units_and_stats/README.md

 FUNCTIONALITY

-* retrieve game data and process player shifts into lines
+* retrieve game data and process player shifts into units

 * update database with new games